llucbrell/audrey2/readme.md

 ## Custom Object

-You can customize almoust everything in Audrey VCCLI.
+This is the view of the MVC.
+You can customize almoust everything in Audrey View.
 The view is divided, as a basic HTML does.

 >Header